• Link to Facebook

 The first one is about setting norms and providing technical guidance.
 It is crucial for us to create documents that provide concrete advice to member states on digital health.
 The second objective focuses on supporting countries directly and promoting digital health literacy.
 This involves supporting countries in developing or improving their digital health policies, or at least ensuring that a digital health component is part of an overall national health policy or strategy.
 We also strive to enhance digital literacy skills among patients and health workers.

-The third objective is all about networking and sharing knowledge In this era in which costs can be high, we need to be more open about what is not working, so that countries can learn from one another and learn from previous mistakes.
+The third objective is all about networking and sharing knowledge.
+In this era in which costs can be high, we need to be more open about what is not working, so that countries can learn from one another and learn from previous mistakes.

 In addition, at WHO we emphasize the collaboration between the public and private sectors.
 In this field, progress is nearly impossible without the involvement of the private sector.
 The government and public sector should define their needs, and the private sector should provide the necessary solutions, and not the other way around.